calipho-sib/nextprot-docs/generalities/01_Introduction.md

-The advent of robust open-source search engines based on RDF and SPARQL query langage, such as virtuoso, allowed us to design this new efficient search system, enabling fine-grained queries, and incorporating many features and constraints not available in classical (lucene-based) query systems.
+The advent of robust open-source search engines based on RDF and SPARQL query langage, such as virtuoso, allowed us to design this new efficient search system, enabling fine-grained semantically-oriented queries, and incorporating many features and constraints not available in classical (lucene-based) query systems.

 With SPARQL the subjects and objects matched with a constraint become available variables ready to match the next constraints, allowing chaining and implementing the OR, AND, NOT of classical searches.